michalc/sqlite-s3-query/README.md

         print(row)
 ```

-The location of the libsqlite3 can be changed by overriding the `get_libsqlite3` parameter.
+The location of the libsqlite3 library can be changed by overriding the `get_libsqlite3` parameter.

 ```python
 from functools import partial